Taking charge of your fertility

 • Endometriosis: This occurs when the tissue that lines the uterus grows in other areas where it’s not supposed to.
 It can cause severe pain, long periods, digestive issues, internal scarring and other issues.

-• Uterine fibroids: These are made up of tissue that grows in and around the uterus.
+• Uterine fibroids: These comprise of tissues that grow in and around the uterus.
 They can lead to heavy or painful periods, lower abdomen or back pain, frequent urination and pain during intercourse.

 • Thyroid issues: Too much or too little thyroid hormone can also cause infertility or increase the likelihood of miscarriage.